carpentries-incubator/lc-litsearchr/setup.md

   rstudio-x.yy.zzz-amd64.deb` at the terminal).
 * Once it's installed, open RStudio to make sure it works and you don't get any error messages.

+### Download data files

+We'll be working with a set of data files for the hands-on portion of this lesson.
+Please [download the zipped file](https://github.com/carpentries-incubator/lc-litsearchr/raw/gh-pages/data/lc_litsearchr.zip), place it on your desktop and decompress or unzip it prior to the workshop.